cfarkas/variants2genes/README.md

 # Usage:
 ## Collect haplotypes from RNA-seq data:
 - As an example, we will analyze haplotypes from an RNA-seq data taken from SALL2 wild type and knockout mice, presenting germline variants linked to Chromosome 14, see: https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-019-5504-9.
 With the pipeline, we will obtain these linked variants to knockout mice, not present in the wild-type counterpart.
 The correspondent illumina reads will be downloaded and aligned against mm10 genome (mus musculus version 10).
-After make, inside variants2genes folder execute the following steps:
+It is important to denominate every bam file with a name without points in the middle (e.g.: WT.bam vs KO.bam or Control.bam vs Case.bam and NOT Control.1.bam) since the pipeline will fail with complex names and points in it.
+After installation, inside variants2genes folder execute the following steps:

 ```
 # Inside variants2genes folder